 The benefits of a good night’s rest are almost incalculable.
 From regenerating cells to regulating hormone levels, your body is hard at work while you slumber peacefully.
 If you have ongoing problems with snoring, however, you may not get the restorative sleep you need, and it may signal a larger problem.

-At Houston Sinus Surgery, Cecil Yeung, MD, and our team specialize in solving snoring problems, which can help you and those around you rest more easily.
+At Houston Sinus Surgery, Cecil Yeung, MD, and Marcus Hershey, MD specialize in solving snoring problems, which can help you and those around you rest more easily.
 With that in mind, we discuss some of the most common issues that can lead to chronic snoring and how we can treat them.

 Approximately 22 million people in the United States suffer from sleep apnea, the most common type being obstructive sleep apnea.
 With this condition, the soft tissues at the back of your throat collapse while you sleep, effectively blocking your airways.
 When your brain registers the fact that your body isn’t getting oxygen, it rouses you to clear your airways — and this can happen dozens of times throughout the night.